jmbealer/my-knowledge-base/unsorted-org/org-old/organizations/melvil-decimal-system.md

   616 "Pathology" + "Diseases" + Treatment
   617 "Surgery" + "Dentistry"
   618 "Women -- Health and hygiene" + "Children -- Health and hygiene" + "Gynecology" + "Pediatrics"
-  # 619 is unassigned, but seems to be used at FLP for veterinary medicine
+# 619 Is Unassigned, but Seems to Be Used at FLP for Veterinary Medicine
  620 "Engineering"
   621 "Mechanical engineering" + "Machinery"
    621.1 "Steam engineering"